 Reading for pleasure

 During book week we celebrate reading with author visits, workshops, competitions, dressing up on World Book Day and many other reading events.
-Next year the theme will be 'The Classics'.
-Watch this space for more news soon.
+This school year our Book Week will begin on Monday 27th February 2023 with World Book Day celebrated on Thursday 2nd March.